G00303381/Linked_Data_Semantic_Web_Project/README.md

 	"Y2011Q4": 0
 },
 ```
-</br>Entering this page followed by either Female or Male will query the Population.db file for population results specific to each sex.
+</br>Entering this page followed by either Female or Male will query the population table for population results specific to each sex.
 - **(localhost:8080/populationbysex/:sex)**
 </br>The expected resonse from querying the database by the female sex _(https://localhost:8080/populationBySex/female)_:
 ```json